Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

 \begin{definition} Consider the signed DSR-graph of a network.
 The label or sign of a cycle is the product of labels from its edges.
 A cycle with positive label is called a \emph{positive feedback loop}.
 Similarly a \emph{negative feedback loop} is a cycle with a negative label.
 The length of a feedback loop is the number of species vertices used in this cycle.
 A feedback loop is called \emph{even} or \emph{odd} if its length is an even or odd integer respectively.
 Two feedback loops are called \emph{disjoint} if they have no common nodes. \end{definition}

-\begin{definition} A \emph{nucleus} is a set of disjoint feedback loops.
+\begin{definition} A \emph{nucleus} of length $m$ is a set of $m$ disjoint feedback loops.
 Let $D=\lbrace L_1,\dots,L_m\rbrace$ be a nucleus and assume $m'$ is the number of even feedback loops in $D$.
 The label or sign of $D$ is defined as

 \end{definition}

 \begin{thm} \emph{(\cite{Feliu-Wiuf-2015}).} Let $\cN$ be network with stoichiometric dimension $s$.
 If the sign of every nucleus of length $s$ is equal to $(-1)^s$, then $\cN$ is not multistationary. \end{thm}